exercism/python/exercises/practice/sieve/.approaches/comprehensions/content.md

     return list(prime)
 ```

-Many of the solutions to Sieve use comprehensions at some point, but this page is about examples that put almost *everything* into a single, elaborate comprehension.
+Many of the solutions to Sieve use `comprehensions` or `generator-expressions` at some point, but this page is about examples that put almost *everything* into a single, elaborate `generator-expression` or `comprehension`.

 The above example uses a generator expression to do all the calculation.